Shirley Buckwalter Charles Master

 Shirley Buckwalter Charles Master, 85, passed away in Venice, Florida, Wednesday, Oct.
-23, 2019, after living for several years with vascular dementia and Altzheimer’s disease.
+23, 2019, after living for several years with vascular dementia and Alzheimer’s disease.

 Born April 20, 1934, in Lancaster, Pennsylvania, she was the daughter of the late Noah Denlinger Buckwalter and Carolyn Lawrence Buckwalter.